top of page

 IF YOU'RE TIRED OF LONDON, THEN YOU'RE TIRED OF LIFE

 First things first: London is not equal to England.
-In fact, think of London as an autonomous region where all the nations of the world came together and established a variety of communities in the area.
-London is a cosmopolitan and a "true" city of the world - where thousands of people from many different nationalities, cultures, religions, languages and stories live in respect.
+In fact, think of London as an autonomous region where all the nations of the world come together and establish a variety of communities in the area.
+London is a cosmopolitan and a "true" city of the world - where thousands of people from many different nationalities, cultures, religions, languages, and stories live in respect.
 This is a city where no one judges anyone when you go out on the street, where you can hear at least ten languages other than English during the day, which never makes you feel like a foreigner even if you're a migrant living abroad.
 It captures you in its unique & irreplaceable energy and empowers you to create your own way of living.
 I don't know how it achieves that, but it does.
 I "heart" LONDON!

 GREEN GREEN GRASS & PARKS: SQUIRRELS and FOXES